What Is Hive-to-Honey Traceability?

 Honey Harvesting

 Honey harvesting involves a meticulous process of collecting honey from beehives, typically done during specific seasons when honey production peaks.
 This process includes several steps, such as removing honey-filled frames from the hive, uncapping the wax seal covering the honeycomb cells, and using specialized equipment like honey extractors to spin the frames and extract the honey.
 Proper harvesting techniques are crucial for ensuring the quality and purity of the honey.
-Careful handling of the honeycomb frames prevents contamination and preserves the natural flavors and nutritional properties of the honey.
+Careful handling of the honeycomb frames prevents contamination and preserves the natural Flavors and nutritional properties of the honey.
 Additionally, using appropriate tools and equipment minimizes damage to the honeycomb and reduces the risk of introducing impurities or foreign substances.
 By adhering to best practices in honey harvesting, beekeepers can maintain the integrity of their honey products and provide consumers with high-quality, delicious honey.

 Honey Processing